Alexis N'Gambi: Club career

 After starting out at the Kadji Sports Academy in his native country, N'Gambi moved to France and signed with Strasbourg in 1999.
-He spent three seasons with the club's B team, failing to make any league appearance for the senior side.
-However, N'Gambi made his official debut for Strasbourg in the 2001 Trophée des Champions, playing the entire match, as the team lost 1–4 to Nantes.
+He spent three seasons with the club's B team, failing to make any league appearances for the senior side.
+However, N'Gambi made his official debut for Strasbourg in the 2001 Trophée des Champions, playing the entire match as the team lost 1–4 to Nantes.

 In the summer of 2002, N'Gambi was loaned to Ligue 2 club Gueugnon.
 He eventually signed for the club on a permanent basis in 2003.
 After two more seasons there, N'Gambi switched to fellow league club Montpellier.
-He was a regular member of the team's defensive line in the following three years, making 73 league appearances and scoring three goals.
+He was a regular member of the team's defensive line over the following three years, making 73 league appearances and scoring three goals.

-In June 2008, N'Gambi agreed a transfer with Serbian club Partizan, on a three-year contract.
+In June 2008, N'Gambi agreed transfer to Serbian club Partizan, on a three-year contract.
 He struggled to make an impression at the club, appearing in only two league games, before being released in the 2009 winter transfer window.
 Shortly after, N'Gambi joined Latvian club Daugava.
 He switched clubs and countries again in July 2009, this time joining Greek club Panthrakikos.

 In early 2010, N'Gambi was linked with Romanian club Astra Ploiești, but the deal never went through.
 He was then linked with Malaysian side Sarawak FA in late 2011, again without official confirmation.